scanse/sweep-3d-scanner/README.md

 ## Contributing:
 -------------------
 The sweep-3d-scanner is a community project.
 We got the ball rolling, but things will evolve and improve through community contribution.
-There is a lot of room for improvmenet, and submitting a pull request is easy!
+There is a lot of room for improvement, and submitting a pull request is easy!

 Don't hesitate to experiment and modify the code.
 The application could really benefit from contributions related to:
 - front-end design